GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 The rule of thumb is as follows: if the collision, or the interaction in general, is important for the game, then you should handle it only on one player's game (or the server), and then synchronize the result to other players.

-For instance:

-When an arrow shot by a player hits another character or an enemy, you should handle the collision either by the player who owns the arrow or by the player who owns the character or enemy, and then synchronize the result to other players with variables.
+For instance, when an arrow shot by a player hits another character or an enemy, you should handle the collision either by the player who owns the arrow or by the player who owns the character or enemy:

 - If you handle the collision on the player who owns the arrow, ensure you use the condition **Player object ownership** to check if the current player owns the arrow.
 Once it happens, you can delete your arrow, and save the information about the collision in a variable of an object owned by the player.
 For instance a variable `LastHit` can be set to `Player 2` if the arrow hits player 2, and player 2 can react accordingly when they see this variable being set (change their animation, decrease their health, etc.)
 - If you handle the collision on the player who owns the character or enemy, ensure you use the condition **Player object ownership** to check if the current player owns the character.
 Once it happens, you can save the information about the collision in a variable of an object owned by the player.
 For instance a variable `LastHitBy` can be set to `Player 1` if the arrow belonged to player 1, and player 1 can react accordingly when they see this variable being set (and delete the arrow on their side, for instance).